Safeguarding and Child Protection Policy

-The management committee/proprietor takes seriously its responsibility under section 11 of the Children Act and duties under “working together” to safeguard and promote the welfare of children; to work together with other agencies to ensure adequate arrangements exist within our setting to identify and support those children who are suffering harm or are likely to suffer significant harm.
+The management committee/proprietor takes seriously it’s responsibility under section 11 of the Children Act and duties under “working together” to safeguard and promote the welfare of children; to work together with other agencies to ensure adequate arrangements exist within our setting to identify and support those children who are suffering harm or are likely to suffer significant harm.
 We recognise that all staff and management have a full and active part to play in protecting our children from harm, and that the child’s welfare is our paramount concern.

-The proprietor/trustees/committee should also ensure the following:-
+The proprietor should also ensure the following: -

-that the setting has procedures for handling allegations of abuse made against members of staff (including the Playleader/Manager) or volunteers.
+That the setting has procedures for handling allegations of abuse made against members of staff (including the Playleader/Manager) or volunteers.

-the safe and appropriate use of cameras, mobile phones, technology and on line equipment within the setting.
+The safe and appropriate use of cameras, mobile phones, technology, and online equipment within the setting.

-Our procedures will be annually reviewed and up-dated.
+Our procedures will be reviewed annually and updated.

-to attend or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all child protection case conferences, reviews, core groups or meetings where it concerns a child in our care and to contribute to multi-agency discussions to safeguard and promote the child’s welfare.
+to attend or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all child protection case conferences, reviews, core groups, or meetings where it concerns a child in our care and to contribute to multi-agency strategy discussions to safeguard and promote the child’s welfare.

-for ensuring the acceptable, safe use and storage of all camera technology, images, and mobile phones through the implementation, monitoring and reviewing of the appropriate polices and procedures.
+for ensuring the acceptable, safe use and storage of all camera technology, images, and mobile phones through the implementation, monitoring and reviewing of the appropriate policies and procedures.
 This includes the on-line Safety Policy which includes Camera & Image Policy, Mobile Phone Policy, Acceptable Use Policy.